ansys/pystk/doc/source/api/ansys/stk/core/graphics/SurfacePolygonTriangulatorInitializer.rst

 SurfacePolygonTriangulatorInitializer
 =====================================

-.. py:class:: SurfacePolygonTriangulatorInitializer
+.. py:class:: ansys.stk.core.graphics.SurfacePolygonTriangulatorInitializer

-   Bases: py:obj:`~ISurfacePolygonTriangulatorInitializer`
+   Bases: py:obj:`~ansys.stk.core.graphics.ISurfacePolygonTriangulatorInitializer`

    Triangulates a polygon, with an optional hole, on a central body, into a triangle mesh and a surrounding boundary.
 The mesh is commonly visualized with the triangle mesh primitive or surface mesh primitive...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: SurfacePolygonTriangulatorInitializer

 Overview
 --------